 - COMPENSATION: Keep the low back from arching.

 Does bad posture = future pain or injury⁉️ This is probably one of the HOTTEST debated topics.
 Posture and pain/injury is complicated, science suggests no at this time, but that doesn’t mean we are going to promote bad postures.
 Our message is simple, stay moving, and take frequent breaks!
 For all of these exercises – an easy place to start is by performing 2×30 second holds for the stretches and 2×10 reps for the activation exercises performed every hour.
 You don’t have to perform all 6 of these at once, however, pick and choose which exercises feel the best for you.
-Knowledge is potential power, hopefully, you learned something that you can integrate within your daily lifestyle to improve postural pain!
+Knowledge is potential power, hopefully, you learned something that you can integrate into your daily lifestyle to improve postural pain!